 Children can accomplish so much when a community steps up to support them.
 Let the children and youth in your life know they matter.
 We are all responsible for the safety, happiness and health of children and youth.

 Don't forget to go Purple for Prevention on October 24th

 **The voting is now closed.
 Stay tuned to learn about this year's Step Up Award winners on November 16th**

-In support of Child Abuse Prevention Month, we are inviting local businesses, organizations, families and individuals to participate in Go Purple for Prevention Day.
+In support of Child Abuse Prevention Month, we are inviting local businesses, organizations, families & individuals to participate in Go Purple for Prevention Day on October 24th, 2018.

 - WEAR PURPLE on October 24th.

-On October 24th, everyone is also encouraged to show us new ways to Step Up.
-Have a bake sale, plan a child friendly activity, or raise funds in a creative way and make a donation to the Dilico Children’s Foundation/Children’s Services Foundation, or have a staff contest to raise awareness.
+Participants are also encouraged to show us new ways to Step Up.
+Have a bake sale, plan a child-friendly activity, or raise funds in a creative way and make a donation to the Mazinaajim Children’s Foundation/Children’s Services Foundation, or have a staff contest to raise awareness.